Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 ### Blocking, interactions and nested designs

-Blocked experimental designs, and others, such as those where the significance of interactions between conditions is tested, or nested interactions, can be read about in the excellent limma User's Guide, in the section on
+Block experimental designs, and others, such as those where the significance of interactions between conditions is tested, or nested interactions, can be read about in the excellent limma User's Guide, in the section on